I'm finally doing big girl work at a company so I was able to upgrade everything, and will soon upgrade the iMac.

 - Text Expander

 - Things (opens in a new tab) for tasks.2

-- Notion for Project management.5
+- Obsidian (opens in a new tab) for Project management.3

 - Sip for Mac (opens in a new tab) for a color picker